Abdellah-Laassairi/blog/docs/index.md

 # 👋 About Me

 Hey there!
 I’m **Abdellah Laassairi**, a
 **Data Scientist** and **Machine Learning Engineer** based in **🇫🇷 France**.
 You can talk to my AI Dopplganger below if you want to know more about me.
 If he doesn't answer, then he's probably taking a nap.
 <div id="terminal-x"></div>

-In case Abdellah v0.0.1 is down (as the lil lazy ai he is), you can take a look at the following sections to learn more about me.
+In case Abdellah v0.0.1 is down (as the lil lazy AI he is), you can take a look at the following sections to learn more about me.

 ---